 Here’s How Your Work Might Change with a BSN Degree

 Nurses from all walks of life work together every day.
-Some might have 20 years of experience, some might have a master’s in nursing midwifery, and some might be fresh graduates with an DN.
+Some might have 20 years of experience, some might have a master’s in nursing midwifery, and some might be fresh graduates with a DN.
 Nursing is a spectacular profession in that respect — no matter where you are in your career, when you step foot in the surgical unit, or the OR, or a private practice, nurses of all educational backgrounds are equals in their commitment to patient care.
 While this is true, and has been for quite some time, there’s been a shift of late for more nurses to obtain their BSN.
 The Institute of Medicine wants to see nurses expand their competencies; that’s why, in “The Future of Nursing: Focus on Education” report, they recommend that, by 2020, 80 percent of nurses earn their BSN.

 1. Heightened senses means better care

 Becoming a BSN-trained nurse won’t change your ability to be a compassionate, empathetic nurse, and, in some cases, won’t change your day-to-day activities much.
-The education you’ll receive from your BSN will, however, train you to become a better critical thinker.
+The education and skills you’ll receive from your BSN will, however, train you to become a better critical thinker.
 With the disease process becoming more and more complex, solid critical thinking skills are needed now more than ever.
 Nurses need to analyze patients and apply the standards of care, sometimes with dizzying speed, in a busy environment, with a dozen other duties pulling them in every direction.

 But your education will give you the ability to develop better plans of care, absorb evidenced-based literature and research, and improve the quality of care you give your patients.
 It doesn’t hurt that nurses who have their BSN have lower mortality rates, with lower incidences of pressure ulcers, deep vein thrombosis, and hospital-acquired infections.